Conservation and restoration of books, manuscripts, documents and ephemera: Fluctuating humidity

 Extremes of temperature or relative humidity are damaging from either end of the spectrum (low or high).
 High heat and low relative humidity can cause paper to become brittle and leather bindings to crack.
 High temperatures and high relative humidity accelerate mold growth, foxing, staining, blooming, disintegration, and "red rot" in leather bindings.
 Fluctuations in temperatures and humidity may also cause cockling: a wrinkling or puckering preventing the surface from laying flat.
 Air quality must also be taken into consideration.

 Dust and pollution

 Dust tends to absorb moisture, providing a suitable environment to attract mold growth and insects.
 Dust can also become acidic when combined with skin oils and the surface of paper.

 Light

 All kinds of light (sunlight, artificial light, spotlights) can be harmful.
 Light can result in fading, darkening, bleaching, and cellulose breakdown.
 Some inks and other pigments will fade if exposed to light, especially ultraviolet (UV) light present in normal daylight and from fluorescent bulbs.
-Any exposure to light can cause damage, as the effects are cumulative and cannot be reversed.
+Light damage is cumulative and cannot be reversed.

 Fire

-Fire is more rare than most of the other examples of agents of deterioration, but if not prepared for can be far more deadly to these types of objects.
-To protect your library or archives items can be kept in fire proof containers.
-This maybe impractical for many institutions that house collections so another great option is to store them in light protective plastic.
-This plastic requires much higher fire temperatures to burn, which will mitigate damage.
-The flames themselves are not the only thing that can cause damage.
-Smoke from a fire leaves behind a sticky residue that causes pages to warp.
-Books and documents can also incur fire-related damages by being exposed to soot that is puffed out from a heating source such as a furnace.
-Proper shelving storage of books will minimize smoke damage.
-Also heavy archival bags will prevent exposure to smoke damage.
+Smoke damages printed materials by leaving sticky or acidic residue, and extensive heat can cause pages and adhesives to become brittle.
+Fire-resistant containers or book covers are used to minimize damage.
+Materials exposed to flames may only be damaged externally.